 Accurate Biometrics is proud to say we were the first FBI Channeler approved to offer this personal review service to individuals in 2011.
 We have been offering this service to U.S. citizens and permanent residents in over 100 countries around the world for nearly 10 years.

 Fast results!
 Results are available by online portal pick-up on our website within 24-hours of processing, often within minutes.
-After visiting a fingerprinting Kiosk, your results may be in your inbox by the time you get home!
+After visiting a fingerprinting location, your results may be in your inbox by the time you get home!

 Accurate Biometrics is one of few vendors who also can provide you a copy of your results on secure, watermarked paper.
 Delivery options include a printed response by USPS mail or by 2-Day Priority delivery.
 We provide tracking on all of our priority service options upon request.